scottctr/NStateManager/README.md

 `AddEntryAction` allows you to define an action to take when an object enters a state.
 Here, we're just printing a message to confirm the sale made it to the Complete state.

 ## Use the configured StateMachine
-Our state machine is fully configured for our current requirements, so let's see how to use it
+Our state machine is fully configured for our current requirements, so let's see how to use it.
 ```C#
 public static void AddItem(Sale sale, SaleItem saleItem)
 {